Updated: Jun 11, 2022

-For the next installment of the Pro Insight Q&A series, presented by Babcock Hoops, we have Gonzaga commit Kaden Perry, from Battle Ground, WA:
+For the next installment of the Pro Insight Q&A series, we present Gonzaga commit Kaden Perry, from Battle Ground, Washington:

 Kaden Perry: My game is kind of based on being big, athletic, being able to jump, contest and block shots.
 My greatest strength is my ability to be quick and use my motor to be bouncy and get up and down the court.
 My biggest area of improvement is my shot.
 It has improved a lot, in the midrange area and out on the 3 point line.

 PI: You led your team to state last year.
 What do you still want to accomplish before graduating from Battle Ground?

 KP: My main goals are to get back to the Tacoma Dome and place at state.
 Need to complete the journey at Battle Ground, not just reach the Dome.
 Hopefully hang some banners in the rafters.